dreamsentropy/BCITransformer/readme.md

 ## Usage
 Please follow these following steps to run the code.
-### Create Dataset
+### Download Dataset
 Open [`generate_dataset.py`](https://github.com/skepsl/BCITransformer/blob/main/generate_dataset.py) code through the IDE.
-This code aims to generate the corresponding MI dataset for each subject.
-First, it will download raw dataset from MOABB and save it in the local directory.
+This code aims to download and generate the corresponding MI dataset for each subject.
+First, it will download raw datasets from MOABB and save it in the local directory.
 We suggest that the computer has at least 5GB free capacity to store all the dataset.

 To generate **Dataset I**, use:
 ```bash